TeamNewPipe/website/_posts/2025-10-12-newpipe-turns-10.md

 ## Looking forward
 There are two views on the future.
 The bright and the dark one.
 Let's start with the bright view, because why not:
 One day we will be done with the refactor, up to a point where NewPipe can rise out of the ashes once again, with a shiny new look and feel and new code, that should make new and exciting subsequent projects possible.
-I'm talking Kotlin everywhere, compose everywhere, and of course nice features without feature creep ;D.
+I'm talking Kotlin everywhere, Compose everywhere, and of course nice features without feature creep ;D.
 Eventually we also want to talk to video creators about the issue that NewPipe reduces their income, and start talking about a world beyond YouTube and Google.

 Now to the topic no one wants to hear.
 The dark side: